 Panigacci and Testaroli: meanings and differences

-Many food specialties in La Spezia area come from the inland.
-Two of them are Panigacci and Testaroli, with similar dough and slight differences in preparation and traditions.
+Many food specialties in La Spezia area come from the hinterland.
+Two of them are Panigacci and Testaroli, made from the same dough with slight differences in preparation and traditions.

-“But what is the difference between panigacci and testaroli?”
-You ight wonder while you stay and try food between Deiva Marina and Lunigiana.
+“But what is the difference between panigacci and testaroli?"
+You might wonder during a stay between Deiva Marina and Lunigiana.
 It’s not easy to give a definite and convincing answer and you might hear different and conflicting explanations.

 The truth is that panigacci and testaroli are two typical dishes of the poor cuisine of Lunigiana that arise from a very similar mixture (that of panigacci is just more dense), but differ in terms of preparation and consumption (although it must be admitted that there is someone who loves making things more confusing, serving panigacci as it is traditionally done with testaroli).

 Both panigacci and testaroli are made from a simple batter: